Award Information

 The Award selection process will be managed by the SSCS Awards Committee, which consists of an appointed Chair, who will select additional members of the Committee or appoint sub-committees as needed.

 Award nominations will be accepted during the year prior to the year the award is presented.
-The awards period for 2023 has now been closed, check back in Fall 2024 for new opportunities.
+Self-nominations are permitted.

 The SSCS Awards Committee or its appointed sub-committee shall evaluate nominations as to whether the nominee’s contribution is significant and merits consideration.
 A slate of selected nominees will be presented by the Awards Chair to the SSCS Administrative Committee and the winner will be selected by the SSCS Administrative Committee by vote.